So, now the question is, can chickens eat tomatoes? I have always been intrigued by the eating habits of my chickens.

 One of the most common treats you can feed your birds is tomatoes.
 In particular, red tomatoes make a tasty treat for most chickens.
 They will enjoy pecking at them, tearing, and swallowing them.

-Keep in mind that tomatoes belong to the nightshade family whose plants contain some toxic compounds.
 These compounds are hazardous and can affect your chicken’s health negatively.
-But the good news is, ripe tomatoes don’t have such toxic substances.
+But the good news is ripe tomatoes don’t have such toxic substances.

-For that reason, you should not be worried about feeding your birds red tomatoes.
+Therefore, you should not be worried about feeding your birds red tomatoes.
 That being said, do you think most chickens like tomatoes?
-Let’s find out how your birds will react to this type of treat.
+Let’s find out how your birds will react to this treat.